pongib/365DaysOfLearning/README.md

 **TIL**: Do hand on for cloud Spanner and review all learned topic read everything via dossier.
 Try to quiz that I passed found out that I can't remember that question and it good for test my understanding again without memorize form last quiz, It pure understanding.
 I will take it again after 3, 7, 14 days.

 **Thoughts**: It good for review conetent and take quiz again it make more clear understanding and make my memorize strong for recall those topic.

+## Day 7: Jan 8, 2020

+**TIL**: Intro to streaming data (aka unbounded data) and some challenge that require action in realtime such fraud detection.
+Sometime it shift storage and go to analytic to reduce latency.
+Example game, credit card transaction, traffic sensor it kind of infinite data and never end and from various source.
+And go back to read document about Bigtable, for now it can replicate across region but in video said it in beta.

+**Thoughts**: Kind of slow progress and found out in morning is most suitable time to learn because it less interrupt for example, in evening sometime may have surpise event that I can't control and will end up with don't learning on plan.